 After a couple of days watching, note taking, and discussion, we tackled the challenge of restructured our story into a cohesive dramatic flow with Act I (Audrey begins with an abhorrence over food animal slaughter), Act II (Audrey struggles with her ambivalence with food animal slaughter), and Act III (Audrey concluding with Verstehen, a German word for the empathic understanding of human behavior).

 You’d think that editing means spending long days in a room in front of a editing workstation, however, ye olde school 3×5 cards and a pin-up board is still the best editing tool we’ve come across.

 Once high-level structuring decisions were made, we could then descend into the darkness of the editing suite.
 Our summer intern, Timothy McQuaid, a Media and Screen Studies student at Northeastern University, worked diligently helping us pull selects and assembling rough edits of scenes.

-Our next step is to finish our preparations for our crowdfunding campaign on Kickstarter, as we’re at a point we’re ready to work on the fine cut of the film with an editor, complete the animation working with Kara Nasdor-Jones.
+Our next step is to finish our preparations for our crowdfunding campaign on Kickstarter, as we’re at a point where we’re ready to work on the fine cut of the film with an editor, complete the animation working with Kara Nasdor-Jones.
 Once we do that, we can move into the final phases of post-production including our sound mix and color grading.
 But before anything else happens, we need to raise some money!